 Across the 15 years of Topia and Gould’s experiment with collaboration, they’ve sustained a cross disciplinary practice centred around painted sculpture, drawing and printed media.
 Reflecting the complex experience of being in our digitally infiltrated world, the work explores tensions inherent in states of simultaneous embodiment and disembodiment.
-They use elements of personal narrative to question how intimacy with people and with cultural objects both creates and distorts the realities we live in.
+They use humour and elements of exaggerated personal narrative to create dialogues around how intimacy with people and cultural objects both creates and distorts the realities we live in.

 Their current work takes the form of painted, additive reliefs.

 The pieces are initiated through simple but imaginative drawings that are by turns iterative and spontaneous.
 They are built using primarily MDF, aluminium and polymer clay before being wrapped in an array of painted styles, techniques and finishes.
 A multitude of sources from natural material textures, Sci-fi book covers to microscopic imagery, are collapsed into the digital collages that inspire the relief’s surfaces and fragmented into their various cleanly delineated components.
 This component-based nature possesses a slightly dislocated, manufactured quality; recalling vinyl graphics, medical models, toys, signage and puzzles; balanced with an animated and character driven friendliness.

 “Involving the digital but resolutely analogue, the works act in a way like ‘imaging phantoms’, for us to calibrate our senses ahead of our day-to-day submersion in a blended virtual and physical world.”